 Overview of Vaginal Discharge in Dogs

-Vaginal discharge is a common symptom in dogs with vaginitis, uterus infection, or urinary tract infections.
+Vaginal discharge is a common symptom in dogs with vaginitis, a uterine infection, or urinary tract infections.
 Vaginal discharge is the appearance of liquid material (other than urine) from the labia of the vulva (the external female genitals).
-Vaginal discharge may be clear and watery (serous), bloody, thick and gray (mucousy), yellow/green (purulent), or dark green/black (after giving birth).
+Vaginal discharge may be clear and watery (serous), bloody, thick and gray (mucous), yellow/green (purulent), or dark green/black (after giving birth).
 The discharge may or may not have an odor.
 Licking at the vulva may also be noted.

 Vaginal discharge, depending on the type and circumstances, may be considered normal in some cases.
 However, its presence may also signify a disease process of the urinary tract or reproductive tract in dogs.